ostash-group/BGCViz/docs/Quick_start.md

 ## Step 3.1 Rename the clusters

 It is a good practice, to rename the type of clusters after uploading.
-Renaming the clusters will hugely affect the colouring schema.
+Renaming the clusters will hugely affect the coloring schema.
 In other ways, it will decrease the clutter in the legend and improve high-level visual comparison.
-Also, renaming is somewhat essential for colouring the Biocircos links and arcs.
+Also, renaming is somewhat essential for coloring the Biocircos links and arcs.

 To rename the dataset you can press "Rename" button under  "Improve visualization" menu.